-Does that mean you should be eating food out of a can found on the Titanic?
+Does that mean you can eat food out of a can found on the Titanic?
 Yes.
 Does it mean you’ll you want to?
 Probably not.

-Usually, this results in the can rusting or swelling up as the food reacts with the steel, tin or aluminum in the can.
+Usually, this results in the can rusting or swelling up as the food reacts with the steel, tin or aluminum.
 Bacteria can also grow and release gases that make the can bulge.
 (Botulism is a concern for goods improperly canned at home, but it's not a concern for commercially canned food.)

-If the can looks fine but you’re still uncomfortable with it being past the best by date, donate it to a food pantry.
-Many food pantries accept, or will properly dispose of, expired goods.
+If the can looks fine but you’re still uncomfortable with it being past the "best by" date, donate it to a food pantry.
+Many food pantries accept — or will properly dispose of — expired goods.
 To avoid getting into a tricky situation in the first place, implement the first in, first out rule.
-“When storing your canned goods, newer items should go towards the back while older items should be towards the front of cabinets or pantries for easier access,” says Mandy Enright, a registered dietician based in New Jersey.
+Store newer items in the back and keep older items in front so you use them in order of their "best by" dates.

-If the can looks fine and you want to go for it, no problem.
+If the can looks fine and you want to go for it, no problem!
 Just get a good whiff of what's inside before digging in.
-And if something doesn't smell right and it doesn't look right, don't eat it or serve it.
+And if something doesn't smell right (or look right), don't eat it.
+And don't serve it to others.